River Crane, London: Catchment partnership

 In April 2013, the Partnership appointed a Development Manager employed through this charity, initially utilising a sum of £400,000 provided by Thames Water following the 2011 incident.
 More recently CVP's staffing/administration costs have been met by annual contributions from a number of the partner organisations including Thames Water.

-In 2021 the hosting/chairing service was taken on by the Crane Valley Community Interest Company, specifically set up for this purpose.
+In 2021 the hosting/chairing service was taken on by the Crane Valley Community Interest Company (CVCIC), specifically set up for this purpose [Company Number:13302764].

-CVP is formed of five London boroughs and public, voluntary and private stakeholders, working towards a shared vision: for a well-managed and high quality river corridor which is accessible to all, in which wildlife can thrive and local people can take pride and ownership.